11 ways to make a small garden fun for kids

 - If you don’t have space for a sandpit a bit of kinetic sand (which you can make yourself) and a builders tray works just as well.
-We have a sandpit, but the fact that you can build out of this sand means that our kids often request to use this
+We have a sandpit, but the fact that you can actually build things with the kinetic sand means that our kids often request to use this instead.

 - Builders tray activities – there are so many, but here are a few quick ideas: